siba-p/ML_surfacepoly/README.md

-# Data-driven prediction of polymer surface adhesion using high-throughput MD and hybrid network models
+# Molecular Dynamics Guided Engineering of Polymer-Surface Adhesion Using Hybrid Network Models

 This repository contains a machine learning model for predicting the **Potential of Mean Force (PMF) profiles** of polymer-surface interactions using enhanced sampling data from Umbrella Sampling (US).
 The input to the neural network consists of **one-hot encoded polymer-surface representations** along with fractional compositions.